This is a foreign exchange guide to Denmark, the Danish Krone currency plus DKK transfers and travel tips.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).

-Getting a better deal when sending money to Denmark
+Get a better deal for foreign transfers to Denmark

 When sending money to Denmark it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :